apify/apify-docs/sources/academy/webscraping/scraping_basics_python/11_scraping_variants.md

 ]
 ```

-Some products where we're missing the actual price should now have several variants:
+Some products will break into several items, each with a different variant name.
+We don't know their exact prices from the product listing, just the min price.
+In the next step, we should be able to parse the actual price from the variant name for those items.

 <!-- eslint-skip -->
 ```json title=products.json